-Breed group: The word terrier comes from ‘terra’, meaning ‘earth’, as these dogs were bred to control vermin, pursuing them below ground.
+The word terrier comes from ‘terra’, meaning ‘earth’; accurate since these dogs were bred to control vermin and hunt small animals by pursuing them below ground.
 They tend to be fun but feisty, and love to chase!

 |Size:||Small to medium|

 |Temperament:||Smart, loving, cheeky|